ddgarrett/mbos/README.md

         uasyncio.create_task(i2cr.poll_snd_rcv())
 ```

-The `I2CRepsonder.create_task()` method then continually checks for the Controller read and write requests, performing a `await uasyncio.sleep_ms(0)` only if there aren't any Controller requests.
+The `I2CRepsonder.poll_snd_rcv()` method then continually checks for Controller read and write requests, performing a `await uasyncio.sleep_ms(0)` only if there aren't any Controller requests.
 In other words, it should respond almost immediately when the Controller tries to send or receive data.
 This seemed to reduce the
 instance of transmit errors.